nhier17/my-journal/README.md

 👉 **Robust Authentication & Authorization System**: Secure email login safeguards user accounts.

-👉 **Dynamic Home Screen with Animated Flat List**: Smoothly animated flat list showcases the created entries for seamless browsing.
+👉 **Dynamic Home Screen with Animated Flat List**: Smoothly animated flat list showcases the latest videos for seamless browsing.

 👉 **Pull-to-Refresh Functionality**: Users can refresh content with a simple pull gesture for up-to-date information.

+👉 **Full-Text Search Capability**: Efficiently search through videos with real-time suggestions and instant results.

-👉 **Tab Navigation**: Navigate between sections like Home, Journals, and Profile with ease using tab navigation.
+👉 **Tab Navigation**: Navigate between sections like Home, Search, and Profile with ease using tab navigation.

 👉 **Post Creation Screen for Uploading Media**: Upload video and image posts directly from the app with integrated media selection.

-👉 **Profile Screen with Detailed Insights**: View account details and activity, including created posts and follower count, for a personalized experience.
+👉 **Profile Screen with Detailed Insights**: View account details and activity, including uploaded videos and follower count, for a personalized experience.

 👉 **Responsiveness**: Smooth performance and adaptability across various devices and screen sizes for a consistent user experience.